Praise

 Praise can be a powerful tool in changing negative behaviors into positive ones.
 We are asking parents, teachers, caregivers, and anyone involved in the life of a child to help build up the praise for our kids.

-Featured Content
+Featured Praise Content

-| The following is a Q&A with Boys Town Behavioral expert, Dr. Patricia Gisbert, on some of the most common questions parents have about using ... |
+The following is a Q&A with Boys Town Behavioral expert, Dr. Patricia Gisbert, on some of the most common questions parents have about using praise with their younger children.

 We are launching a new movement.
-Well, it's not a movement yet, but with your help maybe it can be.
+Well, it’s not a movement yet, but with your help, maybe it can be.

-Let's focus on what others are doing RIGHT.
-Together we can transform the social conversation into one that is positive and helpful.
+Let’s focus on what others are doing RIGHT.
+Together, we can transform the social conversation into one that is positive and helpful.

-It's simple:
+It’s Simple:

-If you are on social media, tag someone in a post.
+- If you are on social media, tag someone in a post.
 It can be someone you know or someone you don’t know.

-Praise them for something you appreciate about them or something good you see them doing.
+- Praise them for something you appreciate about them or something good you see them doing.

-Ask them to #PraiseItOn (be sure to include the hashtag).
+- Ask them to #PraiseItOn.
+Be sure to include the hashtag.

 - Repeat this process five times, or as many times as you’d like, so we can get this to catch on and spread.